-The emission factors shown in Table 6.3.2 above have been applied to the results of the fuel survey for grid square 6 to calculate an average PM{10} and SO_2 emission arising from the area.
+In the 1 km grid there are 1100 households.
+The emission factors shown in Table 6.3.2 above have been applied to the results of the fuel survey for the grid square to calculate PM{10} and SO_2 emissions arising from the area as a result of domestic fuel combustion.
+The details of the modelling are explained in the next chapter.